TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ## Security

+### Overview
-Nussknacker has pluggable security architecture - by default we support two type of authentication: BasicAuth and OAuth2.
-You can either use default authentication provider, based on Basic authentication and static user configuration or integrate with other authentication mechanisms such as custom SSO implementation.
+Nussknacker has pluggable security architecture - we support three types of authentication: BasicAuth, OAuth2 and OpenID Connect (OIDC).
+Configuration specific to each of these three types of authentication mechanism is described in the dedicated sections.

+Nussknacker supports roles; the roles permissions are defined in the users configuration file.

-### Users and permissions
+### Users, roles and permissions

 Each user has id and set of permissions for every scenario category.
-There are following permissions:
+The following permissions are supported:

 * Read - user can view scenarios in category
 * Write - user can modify/add new scenarios in category